OPS-E2E-PPE/VBA-Docs/api/PowerPoint.View.Paste.md

 ---
-title: View.Paste Method (PowerPoint)
+title: View.Paste method (PowerPoint)
 keywords: vbapp10.chm512005
 f1_keywords:
 - vbapp10.chm512005
-ms.prod: powerpoint
 api_name:
 - PowerPoint.View.Paste
 ms.assetid: e7878c74-92d7-8993-9b46-8647c1b59b15
-ms.date: 06/08/2017
+ms.date: 08/02/2022
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# View.Paste Method (PowerPoint)
+# View.Paste method (PowerPoint)

 Pastes the contents of the Clipboard into the active view.
 Attempting to paste an object into a view that won't accept it causes an error.

 ## Syntax

- _expression_. `Paste`
+_expression_.**Paste**

- _expression_ A variable that represents a [View](./PowerPoint.View.md) object.
+_expression_ A variable that represents a [View](PowerPoint.View.md) object.

 ## Remarks

 Attempting to paste an object into a view that won't accept it causes an error.

 Use the **[ViewType](PowerPoint.DocumentWindow.ViewType.md)** property to set the view for a window before pasting the Clipboard contents into it.
 The following table shows what you can paste into each view.